The Legend of Zelda: Gameplay

-Overworld and Dungeons
+Overworld and dungeons

 The Legend of Zelda often includes nonlinear gameplay and varying environments in an explorable world, similar to this illustration.

-Many mainline Zelda game consist of three key areas: an overworld which connects all other areas and allows multidirectional movement is multidirectional, giving players some degree of freedom; areas of interaction with other characters (like caves, towns, or hidden rooms) in which the player can purchase equipment, gain special items or advice, or complete side quests; and dungeons (or temples, towers, etc.), labyrinthine areas found underground (with some exceptions), comprising a wide range of difficult enemies, bosses, and items.
+Many mainline Zelda game consist of three key areas: an overworld which connects all other areas and allows multidirectional movement, giving players some degree of freedom; areas of interaction with other characters (like caves, towns, or hidden rooms) in which the player can purchase equipment, gain special items or advice, or complete side quests; and dungeons (or temples, towers, etc.), labyrinthine areas found underground (with some exceptions), comprising a wide range of difficult enemies, bosses, and items.
 Each usually has one major item that can be essential for solving its puzzles and often plays a crucial role in defeating its boss and/or progressing through the game.
 In 2013, A Link Between Worlds introduced a more open-ended progression system by allowing Link to rent items to reach and beat the last seven dungeons.
 Following this, every main dungeon in Breath of the Wild and Tears of the Kingdom can be accessed in any order before reaching the final boss in their open world setting.
 Neither game has items hidden inside dungeons for progression, but the latter involves the help of specific companions to solve tasks in their respective Temples.

 Navigating a dungeon is usually aided by locating a map, which reveals its layout, and a magic compass, which reveals the location of significant and smaller items such as keys and equipment.
 In games released after the NES, dungeons include a special "big key" or "boss key" that unlocks the door to fight its boss.
 In place of a big key, Breath of the Wild has Link use his Sheikah Slate to activate all the control terminals inside the dungeon before its boss attacks him, and Tears of the Kingdom has companions reach and interact with the locations of multiple locks in the relevant Temple to open the door to the boss.
-The original Zelda on the NES had its dungeons known as "the underworld" in contrast to the overworld, but later games had broad sections located underground or behind rifts that were not dungeons in of themselves, but connected to the overworld or other dungeons, such as Subrosia in Oracle of Seasons, the Depths in Tears of the Kingdom, and the Still World in Echoes of Wisdom.
+The original Zelda on the NES had its dungeons known as "the underworld" in contrast to the overworld, but later games had broad sections located underground or behind rifts that were not dungeons in of themselves, but connected to the overworld or other dungeons, such as Subrosia in 2001's Oracle of Seasons, the Depths in Tears of the Kingdom, and the Still World in Echoes of Wisdom.
 Some games, like Four Swords, Four Swords Adventures and Tri Force Heroes, have no broadly-connecting overworld, and use randomly picked levels, a linear progression of numbered levels, or a hub world like Hytopia Castle Town.